 Children require supervision during interactions with small Pomeranian puppies.
 Young children should also be cautioned and reminded that these small dogs are not as robust as the bigger dog breeds.

-Young children must NEVER go near a Pomeranian puppy without being supervised by an adult and poms shouldn’t become annoyed by the behavior of the child/children.
+Young children must NEVER go near a Pomeranian puppy without being supervised by an adult, and Poms shouldn’t become annoyed by the behavior of the child/children.

 Don’t Leave a Pomeranian and Children Alone